 SEA Conclusion

-- 2.4 Having regard to the considerations above, the Authority considers that the Affordable Housing SPD is unlikely to have any significant environmental effects and therefore does not require a Strategic Environmental Assessment. - 2.5 This determination was made on XXXX...insert date once statutory consultees have commented
+2.2 Having regard to the considerations above, the Authority considers that the Parking SPD is unlikely to have any significant environmental effects and therefore does not require a Strategic Environmental Assessment.

 4. HABITATS REGULATIONS ASSESSMENT SCREENING STATEMENT